IoGomes/IoGomes/README.md

 I develop Android applications using native approaches, focusing on performance and efficiency.
 In addition, I enjoy electronics as a hobby, where I like to work with low-level and hardware-focused solutions.

-You can find me on Google Play at https:codeby.io or check out my portfolio at https:iogomes.dev
+You can find me on Google Play at https://codeby.io or visit my portfolio at https://iogomes.dev

 Feel free to explore my latest open-source projects pinned below. ↓